Vulnerability Management Services

 What is a vulnerability scan and why is it important?

-What is the output of a vulnerability scan, and why does it matter?
+What is the output of a vulnerability scanning services, and why does it matter?

 How can your organisation's operating location perform a technical vulnerability scan?